gretel/feed-reticulum/README.md

 This feed provides the following packages:

-### rnspure 🌐
+- `rns` The core Reticulum Network Stack implementation with Python dependencies.
-Pure Python variant of the Reticulum Network Stack with no external dependencies required for installation.
+- `rnspure` Pure Python variant of the Reticulum Network Stack with no external dependencies required for installation.

-### rns 🌐
-The core Reticulum Network Stack implementation with Python dependencies.

-### lxmf 💬
-Lightweight Extensible Message Format implementation for messaging over Reticulum.
+- `lxmf` Lightweight Extensible Message Format implementation for messaging over Reticulum.

-### nomadnet🕸️
-Terminal-based resilient mesh communications platform built on LXMF and Reticulum.
+- `nomadnet` Terminal-based resilient mesh communications platform built on LXMF and Reticulum.

-### python3-urwid 🖥️
-Console user interface library required by nomadnet.
+    - `python3-urwid` - Console user interface library required by nomadnet.

 Note: The `-src` packages are optional and provide the Python source code, while the standard packages contain only bytecode and metadata as is typical for OpenWrt packages.
 Most users will only need the standard packages.